runvnc/vr/README.md

 The assumption is that we don't really need to have massive scale and a perfectly synchronized phyics engine.
 In most cases it will be good enough for a client to send an update about the new position and velocity of its own avatar when the user does a control action.
 Then clients can do their own physics simulation (if they want).
 In some cases you will really want to have some kind of conflict resolution for things like synchronizing collision outcomes, but this is not really necessary in order to get most of the benefits of the metaverse, and so does not need to be part of the core protocol at the start.

-# Packaging Named Data Networking, Procedural Generation, the Metaverse, and the Semantic Web Together

-The more that I think about it, the more I think that we actually do want something like description logics (Manchester OWL syntax is the nicest representation I have seen) as an underlying format for this metaverse protocol.
-Because I am trying to create a general purpose (representation-neutral) format for the geometry generation code, and a simple outline in YAML or something doesn't really cut it.
-Also, when will the semantic web/linked data/DL be integrated into the metaverse if we don't do it at the beginning?

-One note about why I am including procedural generation.
-Its just an incredibly powerful technique for creating infinitely scalable and extremely detailed virtual worlds that have extremely efficient compressed representations (in the form of algorithms) that can go over the wire very quickly.

-So in order to make this an attractive system that people will want to invest in, store DL facts and rules on the NDN network that represent the virtual reality world and its processes.
-So now when I go to open up my Metaverse/VR browser, I can type in some particular NDN node, or I can do a semantic query.
-When I go to a particular place on the web, I can click on a 3d representation of a product and the whole transaction can be processed automatically by machine agents that operate on a dynamic market enabled by that common DL-based information exchange.

-Basically the idea is that having amazing procedurally generated 3d worlds to visit on a decentralized scalable network will help motivate people to make the investment in learning and implementing DL (or maybe some other semantic web system) widely.
-So all of the advantages of each system reinforce each other.

-To make it a really attractive proposition, make the whole thing free.
-In other words, create reference systems compatible with a variety of platforms and languages that are completely open source (MIT/Apache etc.).